Skip to content

 Our faculty are experts in:

-Planning, implementing, evaluating and managing sport programs, events and organizations to achieve intended outcomes for individual growth and community enhancement.
+Planning, implementing, evaluating and managing sport and recreation programs, events and organizations to achieve intended outcomes such as individual growth, community enhancement, and economic impact.

-Exploring the value of recreation and leisure in contributing to the overall health, wellbeing, and quality of life for individuals, families, communities and the environment.
+Exploring the value of sport and recreation in contributing to the overall physical, mental, and emotional health, wellbeing, and quality of life for individuals, families, communities and the environment.

-Developing a better understanding of the influences on youth development, and identifying ways to use recreation as an avenue for positive development.
+Developing a better understanding of the influences on youth development and identifying ways to use sport and recreation as an avenue for positive development.

 • Admission Requirements